Definitive laws regulate the relationship between the landlord and the tenant

-When it comes to renting property in Dubai, The Real Estate Regulatory Agency (RERA) has set definitive laws to regulate the relationship between the landlord and the tenant, and outline each party’s roles and responsibilities, in order to minimize often occurring disputes and misunderstandings.
+When it comes to renting property in Dubai, the Real Estate Regulatory Agency (RERA) has set definitive laws to regulate the relationship between the landlord and the tenant and outlines each party’s roles and responsibilities in order to minimise disputes and misunderstandings.

-- Article 4 states that all tenancy contracts or any amendments to such tenancy contracts have to be registered with RERA.
+- Article 4 is the only Article that has been amended in Law No. 33 of 2008.
+It states that all tenancy contracts or any amendments to such tenancy contracts have to be registered with RERA.

 - Article 6 states that when the contract expires, and the tenant continues to occupy the property without any objection by the landlord, the contract will be renewed for the same term or for a term of one year, whichever is shorter, and under the same terms.

 - Article 27 clarifies that the tenancy contract does not expire upon the death of the landlord or the tenant.
-The contractual relationship continues with the heirs, unless the heirs of the tenant wish to terminate such relationship, provided that termination comes into effect no less than thirty days from the date of notifying the landlord.
+The contractual relationship continues with the heirs unless the heirs of the tenant wish to terminate such relationship, provided that termination comes into effect no less than 30 days from the date of notifying the landlord.

 - Article 28 states that transferring the ownership of the property to a new owner does not affect the tenant’s right to continue to occupy the property.

-- If the landlord plans on increasing the annual rent, he must do so according to Rera calculator and give the tenant 90 days notice period before renewing the contract.
+- If the landlord plans on increasing the annual rent, he must do so according to the Rera calculator and give the tenant a 90-day notice period before renewing the contract.

 - The landlord is obliged to hand over the property in good condition, which allows the tenant full use as stated in the contract.

 - According to Article 16, unless otherwise agreed by the parties, the landlord will, during the term of the contract, be responsible for the property’s maintenance works and for repairing any defect or damage.

 - Article 17 states that the landlord may not make any changes to the property that would affect the tenant’s full use of it as intended.